Flutter Honeygain SDK Integration guide

 SDK setup

 You need to get a legal consent from the user before starting SDK (SDK will not start without user consent).
-The simplest way to do that is to call HgSdk.requestConsent()
+The simplest way to do that is to call HgSdk.requestConsent() function.

-and pass your api key as an argument.
-When consent screen closes you can check if consent was given in onResume()
+After consent is provided, you can call HgSdk.start().
+When consent screen closes you can check if consent was given in onResume() function using HgSdk.isOptedIn() function.

 import 'package:flutter/material.dart';